 The Board recognizes that the personal, social, physical, and educational growth of children will vary, and that they should be placed in the educational setting most appropriate for their needs at the various stages of their growth.
-Each student will be moved forward in a continuous pattern of achievement and growth that is in harmony with his/her own development.
-Parent(s) and students are made aware of the instructional objectives, performance standards, and promotion criteria.
+Each Student will be moved forward in a continuous pattern of achievement and growth that is in harmony with his/her own development.
+Parent(s) and Students are made aware of the instructional objectives, performance standards, and promotion criteria.
 Periodically during the year teachers shall provide written progress and grade reports.
-Teachers will also provide evaluation reports to parent(s) and students during teacher-parent conferences.
-The grading system used to measure student progress toward achieving the predetermined instructional objectives and performance standards is applied consistently throughout the School.
+Teachers will also provide evaluation reports to legal guardian(s) and Students during teacher legal guardian conferences.
+The grading system used to measure Student progress toward achieving the predetermined instructional objectives and performance standards is applied consistently throughout the School.
 All promotion and retention decisions are subject to the third grade reading guarantee requirements.